tomotools/tomotools/README.md

 - **deconv**: Python implementation of Dimitry Tegunov's _tom_deconv.m_ script.

 ### Subtomogram Averaging
+- **imod2relion**: Takes a list of imod directories or a file listing them and prepares everything for Relion4 import.
+- **imod2warp**: Takes a list of imod directories or a file listing them and prepares everything for Warp.
-- **tomotools2relion**: Takes a list of tiltseries or a file listing them and prepares everything for Relion4 import.
-Currently only works with AreTomo, ignores global alignment.
+- **aretomo2relion**: Takes a list of directories with AreTomo-aligned tiltseries or a file listing them and prepares everything for Relion4 import.
-- **tomotools2warp**: Takes a list of tiltseries or a file listing them and prepares everything for Warp processing.
-Currently only works with imod.
+- **aretomo2warp**: Takes a list of directories with AreTomo-aligned tiltseries or a file listing them and prepares everything for Warp.
-- **project-particles**: Takes a Relion or Warp-generated .star file with (pseudo-)subtomograms.
-Performs projection along Z (optionally only central coordinates), generates files for Relion 2D classification (>3.1 style).
 - **fit-ctf**: Run imod ctfplotter on a set of tiltseries and save results to their folder.
 - **merge-dboxes**: Very beta, merges Dynamo DBoxes.